UksusoFF/webtrees-faces/README.md

 * [mobile-detect.js](https://github.com/hgoebl/mobile-detect.js)

-## Update Added Age at Photo
+## Updated Added "Age at"

 An image/ photo must be attached to a FACT only needs to be attached to ONE person

 Put a date or just a year in the Date field of the Fact object attach a Media object to the fact save

-you can all add a note to the FACT and also add a place
+you can all add a note to the FACT and also add a place to the fact

 ![Last](https://github.com/MYLE-01/webtrees-faces/assets/4362345/28bb0474-7d0a-4ff4-a730-e66b05fa7b5c)

-once the face has been taged it will display the age at when you mouse over
+once the face has been tagged it will display the age when you mouse over base on date of birth - date in the FACT (should be date it was taken)

 ![young as](https://github.com/MYLE-01/webtrees-faces/assets/4362345/6f1a8d06-68bb-4bb9-88e2-407a8a44ca7b)